Cavorter/cavort/content/posts/2002-12-27-a-friend-posted-a-link-in-a-discussion-about-this.md

 - brewing
 - soda brewing
 ---
-A friend posted <a href="http://hbd.org/brewery/cm3/recs/index.html#1500s">a link</a> in a discussion about this topic to our BBS, <a href="http://www.cavort.org/l-space">L-Space</a>, and there are some interesting possibilities there.
+A friend posted [a link](http://hbd.org/brewery/cm3/recs/index.html#1500s) in a discussion about this topic to our BBS, [L-Space](http://www.cavort.org/l-space), and there are some interesting possibilities there.
 I do think that it does highlight exactly how little information is really available publicly about the topic though.

 (A hit about navigation on that link: It's a sorted index of keywords and targets.
 If you scroll to the top of the page, you get links to the individual keywords, that take you to a listing of recipes that contain those keywords.
 Not precisely intuitive.)

-Specifically, the <a href="http://hbd.org/brewery/cm3/recs/12_40.html">Cranberry-Ginger Soda</a> I think is a good idea though I have some issues with the recipe.
+Specifically, the [Cranberry-Ginger Soda](http://hbd.org/brewery/cm3/recs/12_40.html) I think is a good idea though I have some issues with the recipe.
 I would think that adding real fresh (or, more likely, frozen) cranberries to the wort would work much better than adding cranberry juice right before bottling.
 I'll have to give it a try at some point and see what happens.